zP3n/listOfInternetScam/index.md

-# Project of listup scammer
+## Project of listup scammer
 This project is making list of internet scammers.
 If you find new scam site, please pull request to this project.

+## Sites
+./sites.md

+## phone codes
+./phone-codes.md